• Skip to primary navigation

 You could certainly cook the beef mixture in the slow cooker.
 Still brown the beef and vegetables and then put them in the slow cooker with the rest of the stew ingredients for 8 hours on low.
 Then follow the rest of the recipe in the oven, as the potatoes really need to go in the oven to get nice and crispy.

-If you’ve tried this Cumberland pie recipe, or any other recipe on the blog, then let us know how you got on in the comments below - we love hearing from you!
+If you’ve tried this Cumberland pie recipe, let us know how you got on in the comments below.

 Recipe